How to Remove Negative Reviews Online. The Ultimate Help for Companies to Delete Bad, Unfair, & Fake Business Reviews on the Internet

 • Threatening legal action against reviewers or the platform is counterproductive.

-• Posting positive (fake) reviews for your own business or asking employees to do so, it can damage trust if comes out.
+• Posting positive (fake) reviews for your own business or asking employees to do so, it can damage trust.

 • Using multiple profiles to manipulate reviews violates network terms.